opentable/slate/source/index.md

 Member | Description
 --------- | -----------
 rid | The restaurant id.
-Not required online | If set to 'true', the restaurant will appear on the OpenTable website callback_url | The base url of the callback OpenTable will use to communicate with your integration partner_oauth | The oauth service OpenTable will communicate with to obtain tokens callback_key | The oauth key OpenTable will use to navigate the oauth handshake callback_secret | The oauth secret OpenTable will use to navigate the oauth handshake
+Not required callback_url | The base url of the callback OpenTable will use to communicate with your integration

 # Availability